gawsoftpl/grpc-js-reflection-api-client/Readme.md

 # Title
-Reflection client for Node/Typescript for @grpc/grpc-js
+Reflection client for Node/Typescript for @grpc/grpc-js.
+Working with @grpc/reflection server and other grpc nodejs servers.

 # About
 Package use Grpc reflection api to download gprc proto descriptor.
 Now you don't have to add proto file